mrkajetanp/text-editor/TASKS.md

 * Allow variable tab length
 * Allow multiple buffers
 * Allow splitting the screen (use ncurses window functionality)
+* Allow a buffer to have no lines?
+* Completely separate rendering from backend

 ## Bux Fixes